chilopod43/CarND-Path-Planning-Project/README.md

 2. There will be some latency between the simulator running and the path planner returning a path, with optimized code usually its not very long maybe just 1-3 time steps.
 During this delay the simulator will continue using points that it was last given, because of this its a good idea to store the last points you have used so you can have a smooth transition. previous_path_x, and previous_path_y can be helpful for this transition since they show the last points given to the simulator controller with the processed points already removed.
 You would either return a path that extends this previous path or make sure to create a new path that has a smooth transition with this last path.

+## Reflections

+ Since waypoint vectors store the center points of the road at intervals of several tens of meters, driving simply along the waypoints will cause big jerk.
+Therefore, by using spline curves, I generate complex trajectories including lane changes.
+This makes it possible to run smoothly without sudden turns, braking, or acceleration.
+This program consists of the following parts.

+1. Get the next way point (line 97-122)
+2. Change the driving lane (line 124-198)
+3. Create smooth trajectory using spline curve (line 200-247)
+4. Generate constant speed points on the trajectory (line 249-284)

+Part1, Part3 and Part4 use the program explained in Project Q & A.
+The Part2 I created is an algorithm to select driving lanes.
+The algorithm flow is described below.

+1. If there is a car within 30m ahead of the driving lane, try changing lanes.
+2. First, in the left lane, if there is no car within 20m ahead and behind your car, move to the left lane.
+3. If there is a car in the left lane, then move to the right lane if there is no car in the right lane within 20m ahead and behind your vehicle.
+4. If you cannot change lanes, keep driving on the current lane at the same speed as the vehicle ahead.
+5. When the distance to the vehicle ahead is within 20m, drive on the current lane at 90% speed of the vehicle ahead.

+In this task, the other vehicles are driving at a constant speed without changing lanes, so I used the simple algorithm without state transition machine(STM).
+In the case of a complicated model such as a sudden change in the vehicle speed, a driving plan using STM and cost functions is required.

 ## Tips

 A really helpful resource for doing this project and creating smooth trajectories was using http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single hearder file is really easy to use.